atg/Ingredients/README.markdown

 ## Licence

-Ingredients is licensed under the GNU General Public License.
+In protest to [recent FUD](http://www.fsf.org/blogs/licensing/vlc-enforcement) from the Free Software Foundation, Ingredients is now licensed under the BSD licence.